The Thin Book of SOAR: Building Strengths-Based Strategy

 Extra Thin Book of SOAR Pull-Out Cards

 The Thin Book of SOAR Reference Cards, is a 20-pack of the 2-sided, pull-out card in The Thin Book of® SOAR.
 This card is a handy reminder of the "5-I Approach" and sample questions that are referred to in the book.
 You'll it helpful in conducting your next SOAR.
-The cards are 8" x 5" and are UV coated and the size.
+The cards are 8" x 5" and are UV coated.

 If your budget doesn't allow for a purchase of the SOAR book for everyone, give everyone this card instead.